sybrenstuvel/python-rsa/doc/reference.rst

  BLOCK := LENGTH || DATA

- LENGTH := varint-encoded length of the followng data, in bytes
+ LENGTH := varint-encoded length of the following data, in bytes

  DATA := the data to store in the block